mpoyraz/trending-tv-shows/README.md

 Fact tables `tweet_stat` and `tmdb_stat` are stored in Parquet file format and partitioned by year, month and day.
 This allows very efficient reading and minimize IO.
 Dimention tables are queried from TMDB API and are relatively small in size, they are stored as CSV files.

-There are 2 DAGs defined:
+There are 2 DAGs defined and both are scheduled to run at daily intervals:
  1. ETL Tweet DAG to process raw tweets on on-demand EMR clusters using Apache Spark
     ![image](https://github.com/mpoyraz/trending-tv-shows/blob/master/images/tweet_dag.PNG)
  2. ETL TMDB DAG to process raw TMDB data on on-demand EMR clusters using Apache Spark